jtan024/YelpClassifer/README.md

 # YelpClassifer
 A Tool to perform topic identification on Yelp reviews using latent Dirichlet allocation (LDA).

+LDA.ipynb is the main file with topic labeling.
+Please install Jupyter Notebook or Jupyter Lab to open the ipynb extension files.

+OR

+LDA.py is a converted file which may also be ran with the following command:
+**ipython LDA.py**

 ## Dependencies:
 1. numpy
 2. pandas